cameronmore/portfolio/README.md

 14. The Norwegian lives next to the Blue house.
 ```

-### 2. Unconscious Extension of the Mental Fnctioning Ontology
+### 2. Unconscious Extension of the Mental Functioning Ontology

 I have attached a copy of a paper that outlines the current goals and deliverables that an unconscious extension of the mental functioning ontology can achieve.